u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/taxes.rst

    and drop the lines with the handles next to the tax names.

    .. image:: taxes/list-sequence.png
-      :alt: The taxes' sequence in Odoo determines which tax is applied first
+      :alt: The taxes' sequence in Thrive Bureau ERP determines which tax is applied first

 .. seealso::